bulletmark/mutemplate/README.md

-[`mutemplate`][mutemplate] is a command line tool you run on your development host/PC to compile one or more `mutemplate` text files into a single dynamically created Python source file which can be imported into your project and rendered by specifying the template name and it's parameter arguments. `mutemplate` creates very lightweight and memory-efficient templates which are primarily designed for resource constrained environments such as [MicroPython][mp] on a micro-controller, although created templates can be used with standard
+[`mutemplate`][mutemplate] is a command line tool you run on your development host/PC to compile one or more `mutemplate` text files into a single dynamically created stand-alone Python source file which can be imported into your project and rendered by specifying the template name and it's parameter arguments. `mutemplate` creates very lightweight and memory-efficient templates which are primarily designed for resource constrained environments such as [MicroPython][mp] on a micro-controller, although created templates can be used with standard